modedevteam/mode/docs/usermanual.md

 # Mode User Manual

 ## Welcome to Mode
 Mode is your Personal AI Code Copilot designed to streamline your coding process.
-With features like chat-based assistance, intelligent merge capabilities, and an upcoming autocomplete feature, Mode integrates directly with LLM providers like OpenAI to personalize your AI experience.
+With features like chat-based assistance, intelligent merge, and autocomplete, Mode integrates directly with LLM providers to personalize your coding experience.

 ---